Infostealers

 How SpyCloud helps prevent infostealer infections from becoming a bigger problem

-Organizations should keep their first lines of malware defense current to combat threats as they emerge – but also be aware that there are additional post-infection remediation steps needed to account for exposures you may not even know you have.
+Organizations should keep their first lines of malware defense current to combat threats as they emerge – but also be aware that there are additional post-infection malware remediation steps needed to account for exposures you may not even know you have.
 SpyCloud’s advanced malware protection capabilities help organizations remediate exposures from exfiltrated data including login credentials and authentication cookies/tokens that can easily open the door for account takeover and even ransomware.
 Today more than ever, it’s important to have a complete infostealer malware incident response plan.

 Table of Contents